viamrobotics/docs/docs/components/board.md

 - You can use any computer capable of running `viam-server` as your board, as long as it's attached to a GPIO peripheral.

 {{% alert title="Note" color="note" %}}
-If you want to use just a single-board computer to control your robot, the board itself must run `viam-server`.
+If you want to use the GPIO pins on your single-board computer to control your robot, the board itself must run `viam-server`.
 The GPIO pins of various boards (including Raspberry Pi) are not accessible to external computers.
 {{% /alert %}}